cisagov/ScubaGear/baselines/teams.md

 6. Click **Save**.

+7. Select **Teams apps** > **Manage Apps**

+8. Select **Org-wide app settings**.

+9. Under **Third-pary apps** turn off **Third-pary apps**

+10. Under **Custom apps** turn off **Interaction with custom apps**

-7. If custom policies have been created, repeat these steps for each policy, selecting the appropriate policy in step 3.
+11. If custom policies have been created, repeat these steps for each policy, selecting the appropriate policy in step 3.

-## 9. Cloud Recording of Teams Meetings
+## 9. Recording of Teams Meetings

-This section helps reduce security risks related to the cloud recording user permissions for Teams meetings.
+This section helps reduce security risks related to the recording user permissions for Teams meetings.
 These user permissions apply to meetings hosted by a user, during one-on-one calls, and on group calls started by a user.
 Agencies should comply with any other applicable policies or legislation in addition to this guidance.

 ### Policies